Virtual Accounts Overview

 For international transactions, virtual accounts denominated in local currencies help businesses avoid foreign exchange complications and reduce cross-border payment fees.
 Customers pay in their local currency to a local virtual account, while merchants receive funds in their preferred currency.

-In lending, virtual accounts manage loan disbursements and organized repayments through dedicated accounts for each borrower, creating clear audit trails and automated reconciliation.
 For remittances, they facilitate cross-border transfers with better exchange rates, enabling recipients to access funds through multiple channels while providing complete transaction tracking and regulatory compliance automation.

 How It Works